 Email roland@lgbtcounselingdmv.com to join the group.

-On the first Wednesday of every month at 7p virtually, Chloe Goldbach, PhD (she/her) who identifies as a trans woman leads a drop-in, no commitment support group for those who have medically or surgically transitioned genders and for those questioning and considering transition.
+On the first Wednesday of every month at 7p virtually, Dr. Tyler Farrell runs a drop-in, no commitment support group for those who have medically or surgically or socially transitioned genders and for those questioning and considering transition.
 The groups goal is to provide a safe place to ask questions, seek advice, and facilitate support.
 The group is $35 per person, and sliding scale/free options are available.
+Email info@lgbtcounselingdmv.com to join.

 Email snealy@lgbtcounselingdmv.com to join the group.